Prit04/RHUL-Final-Year-Project/diary.md

 ### 28/11/2024
 I have been making sereate projects to test the procedural generation. so far, its very simple and not exaclty how i want it and figuring out how to implement it into my code and project is difficult.

+### 04/12/2024

+I have found some assets and animations to use as placeholder for now for my game. i have imported them and tested to see if they are compatible, which they are.